 - Your age

-- You salary, occupation, title, employer, date employed or employment history
+- Your salary, occupation, title, employer, date employed, or employment history

 - Where you live

-- Any interest rate being charged on a particular credit card or other account
+- Any interest rate being charged on a particular credit card or another account

 - Items reported as child/family support obligations